 • Titles are optional depending on the component you choose.

 • Include an informative, scannable title.
-Try and imagine people trying to understand what’s happening by reading the title on its own.
+People should understand what’s happening by reading the title on its own.

 • Avoid explaining what to do.